 Apartments Information for Parents

 Apartments are available in the Marquette neighborhood throughout the year.
 There are over 200 rental properties within the MUPD patrol range, and students are typically able to find apartment housing near campus at any time of the year.
-However, student demand has driven the majority of apartment searches and lease signings to take place during the fall semester, and many landlords begin signing leases with students as early as Labor Day (for a lease that begins the following summer).
+However, student demand has driven the majority of apartment searches and lease signings to take place during the fall semester, and many landlords begin signing leases with students as early as Labor Day (for a lease that begins the following summer/fall).
 More information on the neighborhood leasing timeline can be found on the Off-Campus housing website.

 The Marquette University Apartments begin the leasing process during the October preceding the academic year during which students are planning to lease.
 This timeline allows students time to settle into classes and activities before they begin to consider housing for the upcoming year.
 Additionally, by waiting until the middle of fall semester, students – especially those who are first-time renters – have enough time to assess their options and make more informed decisions regarding their apartment search.
 We encourage all students – and parents – to explore the renter resources on the Off-Campus housing website.